scalinalx/Substackulous/memlog/troubleshooting_page_implementation.md

    - Included a console note reminding about the need to place images
    - Added a visual note for users if images aren't displaying correctly

+5. Added a Troubleshooting Modal for non-logged-in users
+   - Created a new TroubleshootingModal component in `src/components/troubleshooting-modal.tsx`
+   - Added a red "Need Help?
+Go To Troubleshooting" button to the FAQ section
+   - Implemented the same troubleshooting content from the dashboard page
+   - Made the modal accessible without login for better user experience

 ### Implementation Details:

 The implementation follows a two-part approach: